vikram7/rails-api-and-highcharts-tutorial/01-svg.md

 ![alt](http://i.imgur.com/ZIglSO8.png)

-Great, so we'll start updating our `index.html` file with an SVG image.
+Great.
+So we'll start updating our `index.html` file with an SVG image.
 Let's try something simple like a line.
 To be able to do that, let's stop for a second and discuss the SVG coordinate system.
-The SVG coordinate system is a little different from the kind of *x-y* *Cartesian* coordinate system we are familiar with.
+The SVG coordinate system is a little different from the *x-y* *Cartesian* coordinate system we are familiar with.
 You probably saw lots of graphs like these in high school:

 ![alt](http://accelerateu.org/resourceguides/math/m8_38.gif)